These Black Women Went Into Debt Living The "Soft Life". Are Luxury Beauty Standards To Blame?

 “I would always maintain my nails and my toes.
 I would get facial waxing, my Brazilian and underarms,” shares Erica James, 25, from London.
-Erica is a student and admits her monthly nail care was costing her anywhere between £50 and £120 (approx $63 and $191), and when it came to spending on different braiding styles and wigs, she estimates she was spending up to £400 monthly ($511).
-While these “little treats” made her happy, she fell into the trap of overspending without realizing it.
-“I feel like at one point I did start to realize that the price was accumulating, and it was cutting into other things that I needed to do,” she explains to Unbothered.
+Erica is a student and admits her monthly nail care was costing her anywhere between £50 and £120, and when it came to spending on different braiding styles and wigs, she estimates she was spending up to £400 monthly.
+While these “little treats” made her happy, she fell into the trap of overspending without realising it.
+“I feel like at one point I did start to realise that the price was accumulating, and it was cutting into other things that I needed to do,” she explains to Unbothered.

 AdvertisementADVERTISEMENT